| |

 was shipped Captain Supt of Transports, on £140 per month

 with two Lieutenants under me.
-One of them Young Vidal my
+One of them Young

 Youngster who saw you at Mauritius.
 An Expedition will sail